lenkras/lenkras/README.md

 ## ❗Hi and Welcome to My GitHub World!

 - 🙋 I’m Elena, but you can call me Lena.
-- 🎒 I’m currently studying coding at Hive Helsinki Code School (Ecole 42) https://www.hive.fi/en/, where I’m diving deep into the world of programming and problem-solving.
+- 🎒 I’m currently studying coding at Hive Helsinki Code School (42 school) https://www.hive.fi/en/, where I’m diving deep into the world of programming and problem-solving.

 - 💬 Feel free to browse, connect, and let’s explore new coding possibilities!
 - 📧 elena.polkhovski@gmail.com